somebeaver/Lowrider.js/README.md

 childEl.speak()
 ```

-The factory is designed to be used to create Lowrider.js components, but can
+The factory is designed to be used to create Lowrider.js components, but
-also be used to create standard HTML Elements (`div`, `span`, etc)
+can also be used to create standard HTML Elements (`div`, `span`, etc).

 ## Caching